tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 Mutt sat there.
 Watching.
 Silent now.
 Something tingled in the air.

-But the Dane—The Dane had begun to cry.
+But the Dane had begun to cry.

 His plate of food lay spilled across the kennel floor.
 His hackles were raised, his body pressed against the back wall, eyes flicking toward the ceiling.
 He was feeling something.
 Something deep and inexplicable.

 I felt it too.

 When I reached for the kennel bars, the crying stopped.
-The Dane’s body trembled, then his whimpering changed—deepened.
-A low, eerie sound, like a tornado siren.
+The Dane’s body trembled, then his whimpering changed.
+It deepened into a low, eerie sound, like a tornado siren.
 Then it stopped altogether.

 The dog went still.
 Too still.